awsdocs/amazon-s3-user-guide/doc_source/upload-objects.md

 1. In the **Bucket name** list, choose the name of the bucket that you want to upload your folders or files to\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-bucket-name.png)

-1. Drag and drop your selections into the console window that lists the objects in the destination bucket\.
+1. In a window other than the console window, select the files and folders that you want to upload\.
+Then drag and drop your selections into the console window that lists the objects in the destination bucket\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/upload-drag-drop.png)

    The files you chose are listed in the **Upload** dialog box\.